microsoft/terminal/README.md

 ## Debugging Terminal

-To debug Terminal in VS, right click on `CascadiaPackage` (in the Solution Explorer) and go to properties, in the Debug menu, change "Application process" and "Background task process" to "Native Only".
+To debug Terminal in VS, right click on `CascadiaPackage` (in the Solution Explorer) and go to properties.
+In the Debug menu, change "Application process" and "Background task process" to "Native Only".

 You should then be able to build & debug the Terminal project by hitting <kbd>F5</kbd>.